TUNNELING-GROUP/aqua-duct/docs/source/valve_manual.rst

 .. note::

-    Specyfing number of threads greater then available CPU cores is not optimal.
+    Specyfing number of threads greater then available CPU cores is generally not optimal.

+    However, in order to maximize usage of available CPU power it is reccomended to define it as number of cores + 1.
+The reason is that Valve uses one thread for the main process and the excess over one for processes for parallel calculations.

 How does Valve work
 -------------------